wbond/oscrypto/docs/asymmetric.md

 # oscrypto.asymmetric API Documentation

 The *oscrypto.asymmetric* submodule implements public key signing, verification, encryption and decryption.
-The following functions comprise the public API:
+Additionally, it can generate, load and dump keys of various types and DH parameters.
+The following functions comprise the public
+API:

  - [Keys/Certificates](#keys-certificates)
    - [`generate_pair()`](#generate_pair-function)